AdobeDocs/workfront.en/help/quicksilver/planning/records/records-information.md

 <!-- update the metadata with real information when making this available in TOC and in the left nav
 ---
 title: "Records: article index"
-description: The following articles describe how you can create and manage records in Adobe Maestro.
+description: After you create record types in Adobe Workfront Planning you can create individual records of those types.
+The following articles describe how you can create and manage records and their information in Adobe Workfront Planning.
 hidefromtoc: yes
 author: Alina
 feature: Work Management